ivanivanyuk1993/Utility/readme.md

 ```
 Fixed bug in logic ... in file ... to prevent errors like ...
 ```
+### Register submodules in VCS mappings of JetBrains IDE
+- Open solution in IDE at least once - to generate directory `.idea`
+- Run `add-vcs-root-mappings-to-ide.sh`
 ### Start working with repository
 - Clone repository with git
 - Open console(which supports bash) in repository root